Governance Without the Monolith

 They tell everyone to be agile.

-Those are all good ideas, but only up to a point.
+Those are all good ideas, up to a point.

-If the organization never replaces old governance with a better-designed model, governance aimed purely at speed and empowerment will almost always create a vacuum.
+If the organization never replaces old governance with a better-designed model, the vacuum gets filled by:

 - inconsistent approvals